sazalislam04/dream-watch/README.md

-# Dream Watch - Reseller Website
+# Dream Watch - Resaler Website

 This is a highly secure and user-friendly customer-oriented web application.
 For the payment integration.
 Admin Dashboard is the most lucrative part of Dream Watch.
 Admin can manage all users and sellers added his/her product also advertised and deleted own product. also fetures a buyers route. buyers can booking by modal and booking successed message then navigate my orders page. than users can see his/her products also manage products deleted and payment.. payment method is used by stripe.